• Skip to primary navigation

 4 tablespoons neutral oil, 2 teaspoons cumin seeds, 2 teaspoons mustard seeds

-• Now add the sliced onions and green chillies.
-Fry for 2-3 minutes or until the onions become translucent.
+• Now add the onions and peppers.
+Fry for 2-3 minutes or until the onions become paler.

 Add ginger garlic paste.
 Fry for 1 minute.

 • Add the sliced potatoes, salt, turmeric, paprika and curry powder.
-Mix. (be careful at this point to not let the spices burn)
+Mix.
+Be careful at this point to not let the spices burn - turn the heat down, if required.

 Add the some of the (hot) water - enough to cover the potatoes.
 Cover and cook for 3-4 minutes or until the potatoes are half cooked.

-Potatoes take longer to cook than macaroni.
-That is why we are cooking them for a bit before adding the pasta.
-If you are using any other type of pasta, do keep in mind the cooking time and add the pasta at the right stage.
-The idea is to cook both the pasta and potatoes through but not mushy.
+Potatoes take longer to cook than macaroni, so I am cooking them for a little before adding the pasta.
+If you are using the other type of pasta, do keep in mind the cooking time and add the pasta at the right stage.
+The idea is to cook both the pasta and potatoes through, but not too mushy.

-2 teaspoons salt, 1 teaspoon turmeric, 2 teaspoons paprika, 5 teaspoons curry powder, 4-5 medium sized potatoes, 4 cups water
+2 teaspoons salt,, 1 teaspoon turmeric, 2 teaspoons paprika, 5 teaspoons curry powder, 4-5 medium sized (~600g) potatoes, 4 cups water

 Gently stir the dish once or twice.
 You may need to add more water depending on the type of pasta you are using and if you have added more vegetables.

-• Add the juice of lime.
-Add the chopped cilantro.
-Mix.
+• Add the lime juice and the cilantro.
+Mix gently.

-Cover and cook for another 2-3 minutes or until the water is absorbed and the curry sauce has coated the pasta and potatoes well.
+Cover and cook for another 1-2 minutes or until the water is absorbed and the sauce has coated the pasta and potatoes well.

 Serve and enjoy!

-5 tablespoons juice of lemon, 1 small bunch fresh cilantro (coriander)
+5 tablespoons lime juice, 1 small bunch (~45g) cilantro (coriander)

 Video